The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 16.8x higher conversion from targeting buyers vs. everyone.

-Past behavior predicts future behavior.
-People who bought before will buy again.
-Free followers rarely convert.
+Past behavior predicts future behavior, so people who bought before are far more likely to buy again, while free followers rarely convert.

 Smaller list, higher quality.
 1,100 buyers > 8,200 followers for revenue.